-It is anticipated that removal of some small shrubs and vegetation will be necessary for culvert extension and upgrade works and to establish lay down areas.
-The impacts on vegetative cover will be short-term and reversible through natural regeneration.
+The site identified for the ATCT is already cleared with few grasses that was regularly maintained by the Munda airport grounds management team.
+Any impacts on vegetative cover will be short-term and minimal.
 There is only a thin topsoil layer in most areas and runoff is easily percolated through to the underlying groundwater table.
 Where topsoil is required to be cleared this will be set aside for use in restoration of disturbed areas.